Pao-yu Ching: Biography

 Pao-yu Ching was born in Beijing.
-She graduated with a B.A. in economics at the National Taichung University of Education in 1960 and emigrated in 1961 to the United States to study at Bryn Mawr College, Bryn Mawr, Pennsylvania where she graduated with an M.A. in 1963 and a Ph.D in 1978.
+She graduated with a B.A. in economics at the National Taichung University of Education in 1960 and emigrated in 1961 to the United States to study at Bryn Mawr College, Bryn Mawr, Pennsylvania, where she graduated with an M.A. in 1963 and a Ph.D. in 1978.

-Between 1979–2003, she taught economics as a professor at Marygrove College, Detroit, Michigan.
+Between 1979 and 2003, she taught economics as a professor at Marygrove College, Detroit, Michigan.
 She became a Maoist during the Civil Rights Movement.

 She has given lectures in Taiwan, China, Hong Kong, The Philippines, Malaysia, Brazil, Argentina, Canada, the United States, Germany, the Netherlands, and France.

 Publications

 Her books and articles are written in English and Chinese and have been translated to six other languages (French, Spanish, Portuguese, German, Tagalog, Turkish).